BACKGROUND

 PHASE I

 Task 1.
-Review state laws governing novice driver education and training; identify common structures, requirements, and practices.
+Review state laws and administrative rules governing novice driver education and training; identify common structures, requirements, and practices.

 Task 2.
-Identify barriers to providing equitable access to driver education and training for all novice drivers, including for (1) teenage drivers, (2) young novice drivers, and (3) older novice drivers.
-Populations facing barriers may include underserved communities, persons with special needs, neurodiverse populations, and immigrants.
+Identify barriers to providing access to driver education and training for all novice drivers, including for (1) teenage drivers, (2) young novice drivers, and (3) older novice drivers.
+Identify circumstances that inhibit novice drivers from taking driver education and training courses.
 In addition to governmental and regulatory barriers, consideration should be given to barriers faced by (1) providers of driver education and training and (2) novice drivers and their caregivers.

 Task 4.
 Prepare an annotated outline for the guide to be developed in Phase III.